 The FIA will organise the FIA Formula One World Championship (the Championship) which is the property of the FIA and comprises two titles of World Champion, one for drivers and one for constructors.
-It consists of the Formula One Grand Prix races which are included in the Formula One calendar and in respect of which the ASNs and organisers have signed the organisation agreement provided for in the 1998 Concorde Agreement (Events) set out in Appendix 4.
+It consists of the Formula One Grand Prix races which are included in the Formula One calendar and in respect of which the ASNs and organisers have signed the organisation agreement set out in Appendix 4.
 All the participating parties (FIA, ASNs, organisers, competitors and circuits) undertake to apply as well as observe the rules governing the Championship and must hold FIA Super Licences which are issued to drivers, competitors, officials, organisers and circuits.

-REGULATIONS
+1) REGULATIONS

-1) The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
+- 1.1 The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
 Headings in this document are for ease of reference only and do not form part of these Sporting Regulations.
-Changes to these Sporting Regulations which, in the opinion of the FIA Technical Department, involve significant change to the design of the car will be announced in accordance with Article 2.2 of the Formula One Technical Regulations.
-Other changes will be announced no later than the 31 October preceding the season of their introduction.
-All changes to the Formula One

-Technical and/or Sporting Regulations will be made in accordance with the procedures set out in Appendix 5.

-These Sporting Regulations were published on 23 March 2006 and come into force on 1 January 2006 and replace all previous FIA Formula One World Championship Sporting Regulations in respect of the 2008 FIA Formula One World Championship.
+Changes to these Sporting Regulations which, in the opinion of the FIA Technical Department, involve a significant change to the design of the car will be announced in accordance with Article 2.2 of the Formula One Technical Regulations.
+Other changes to the Formula One Technical and/or Sporting Regulations will be made in accordance with the procedures set out in Appendix 5. - 1.2 These Sporting Regulations were published on 25 June 2008 and replace all previous FIA Formula One World Championship Sporting Regulations in respect of the 2009 FIA Formula One World Championship.

-GENERAL UNDERTAKING
+2) GENERAL UNDERTAKING

-- 3) All drivers, competitors and officials participating in the Championship undertake, on behalf of themselves, their employees, agents and suppliers, to observe all the provisions as supplemented or amended of the International Sporting Code (the Code), the Formula One Technical Regulations (the Technical Regulations) and the present Sporting Regulations together referred to as "the Regulations" with all the provisions of the 1998 Concorde Agreement (the Agreement) of which they have had due notice. - 4) The Championship and each of its Events is governed by the Agreement and its schedules FIA in accordance with the Regulations.
-Event means any event entered into the FIA Formula One Championship Calendar for any year commencing at the scheduled time for scrutineering and sporting checks and including all practice and the race itself and ending at the later of the time for the lodging of a protest under the terms of the Code and the time when a technical or sporting certification has been carried out under the terms of that Code. - 5) Any special national regulations must be submitted to the FIA with the original application for inclusion of an Event on the international calendar.
+- 2.1 All drivers, competitors and officials participating in the Championship undertake, on behalf of themselves, their employees, agents and suppliers, to observe all the provisions as supplemented or amended of the International Sporting Code (the Code), the Formula One Technical Regulations (the Technical Regulations) and the present Sporting Regulations together referred to as "the Regulations". - 2.2 The Championship and each of its Events is governed by the FIA in accordance with the Regulations.
+Event means any event entered into the FIA Formula One Championship Calendar for any year commencing at the scheduled time for scrutineering and sporting checks and including all practice and the race itself and ending at the later of the time for the lodging of a protest under the terms of the Code and the time when a technical or sporting certification has been carried out under the terms of the Code. - 2.3 Any special national regulations must be submitted to the FIA with the original application for inclusion of an Event on the international calendar.
 Only with the approval of the FIA can such special regulations come into force for an Event.
-The FIA will ensure that all applicant competitors are informed of such special regulations before entries close under Article 41.

-GENERAL CONDITIONS
+3) GENERAL CONDITIONS

-- 6) It is the competitor's responsibility to ensure that all persons concerned by his entry observe all the requirements of the Agreement, the Code, the Technical Regulations and the Sporting Regulations.
+- 3.1 It is the competitor's responsibility to ensure that all persons concerned by his entry observe all the requirements of the Regulations.
 If a competitor is unable to be present in person at the Event he must nominate his representative in writing.
-The person having charge of an entered car during any part of an Event is responsible jointly and severally with the competitor for ensuring that the requirements are observed. - 7) Competitors must ensure that their cars comply with the conditions of eligibility and safety throughout practice and the race. - 8) The presentation of a car for scrutineering will be deemed an implicit statement of conformity. - 9) All persons concerned in any way with an entered car or present in any other capacity whatsoever in the paddock, pit lane, or track must wear an appropriate pass at all times.
+The person having charge of an entered car during any part of an Event is responsible jointly and severally with the competitor for ensuring that the requirements are observed. - 3.2 Competitors must ensure that their cars comply with the conditions of eligibility and safety throughout practice and the race. - 3.3 The presentation of a car for scrutineering will be deemed an implicit statement of conformity. - 3.4 All persons concerned in any way with an entered car or present in any other capacity whatsoever in the paddock, pit lane, or track must wear an appropriate pass at all times.

-LICENCES
+4) LICENCES